Nivia Sports: Vijay Kharabanda era

-Rajesh Kharbanda era
+Rajesh Kharabanda era

-In 1991, Rajesh Kharbanda, son of Vijay Kharbanda, joined the company.
+In 1991, Rajesh Kharabanda, son of Vijay Kharabanda, joined the company.

-In 2005, Rajesh Kharbanda was appointed as the managing director.
+In 2005, Rajesh Kharabanda was appointed as the managing director.
 He put his experience and succeed to get certification for basketball from the International Basketball Federation.

-In 2015, Rajesh Kharbanda signed a partnership with BRICS Football Cup, and Nivia has become the official ball partner of BRICS.
+In 2015, Rajesh Kharabanda signed a partnership with BRICS Football Cup, and Nivia has become the official ball partner of BRICS.
 The agreement was signed in the presence of H. E Tovar da Silva Nunes, the ambassador of Brazil in India.
+He was successfully got the FIFA Pro approval for Nivia balls.

 In 2021, His efforts to get approval from the FIBA and BFI were worthy and Nivia became the official ball partner af all matches played under Basketball Federation of India.
 The ball has been used by both junior-level and national-level competitions.

-In 2022, Rajesh Kharbanda along with Abhishek Bachchan, and Vita Dani the co-owner of Chennaiyin FC had launched a kit for the 2022–23 season.
+In 2022, Rajesh Kharabanda along with Abhishek Bachchan, and Vita Dani the co-owner of Chennaiyin FC had launched a kit for the 2022–23 season.
 This includes all three home, away, and third together.
 These were designed by the fans through a contest held during the year 2022.

-Rajesh Kharbanda successfully took the challenge of designing the special shoes for para-badminton star Nilesh Gaikwad.
-These shoes were manufactured by keeping his legs parameters which increase the speed and the side body movement of Nilesh Gaikwad while playing.
-Mr. Kharbanda did not charge any cost for the specially designed shoes.
-The shoes have transformed Nilesh's sporting dream and career.
-Nilesh attributed the win of the bronze medal of the Spanish para-badminton international level 1 tournament to these Nivia shoes.

-Rajesh Kharbanda is also appointed as Chairperson by SGMEA, he projected a workforce to work remotely for stitching footballs.
+Rajesh Kharabanda is also appointed as chairperson by SGMEA, he projected a workforce to work remotely for stitching footballs.
 This would help workers who couldn't resume their jobs after the pandemic.